Import »Coming from Blogger?

 Any WordPress.com site that meets these three criteria is eligible for WordAds:

 That’s it!
-We’ve cherry-picked the bits and pieces of WordPress.com wisdom most important for a smooth Blogger import here — there’s more to learn, but you should be ready to go.
-To see the full version get-started tutorial, visit Learn.WordPress.com.
+We’ve cherry-picked the bits and pieces of WordPress.com wisdom most important for a smooth Blogger import here — there’s more to learn, but you can always visit the full get-started tutorial.
 Happy blogging!